a-b-street/osm2streets/README.md

 osm2streets a proper project:

 - finish making the `RawMap` abstraction "own" the geometry calculation
-- set up unit tests for quickly verifying transformations
+- #8 set up unit tests for quickly verifying transformations
+- #13 create a slippy map to visualise and understand the resulting networks
 - move all the relevant code into this repo

 Then some new "features" beyond what A/B Street handles today: